 7 Most Inspiring Minimum Viable Product (MVP) Examples

-If you're a founder of a startup or product manager, you know that the odds are stacked against you.
-Over 90% of startups fail, and money doesn’t always solve the problem - even 75% of venture-backed startups fail.
-The reality is that when you build a new product, you’re making a bet.
+If you're a founder of a startup or product manager, you're facing tough odds.
+Over 90% of startups fail, and even 75% of venture-backed startups don't make it.
+When you build a new product, you're essentially making a bet.

-Creating a minimum viable product (MVP) is a great way to validate your bet with a much smaller financial investment and a lot less time.
+Creating a minimum viable product (MVP) is an effective way to validate your idea with less time and money.
 But what does a successful MVP look like?

-In this article, we'll show you 7 minimum viable product examples that have gone on to be massive successes.
-We'll also show you how you can use MVPs to validate your own business idea.
+In this article, we'll explore 7 real MVP examples that became huge successes and show you how to use MVPs to validate your own business idea.

 What is a minimum viable product?

-MVP examples show us that utilizing a minimum viable product is one way of embracing validated learning in the development process.
-As you learn more about what the early adopters within your target audience like and don't like, what works and what doesn’t, you can adjust your product to better align to the market.
-Essentially, an MVP is one way to test business hypotheses directly in the market.
+MVPs embrace validated learning in the development process.
+By understanding what early adopters like and don't like, you can adjust your product to better fit the market.
+It's a way to test business hypotheses directly with real users.

 Why build a minimum viable product?

-Your custom MVP development project might not reap all of these benefits, but even a few can help to reduce overall product development costs (you focus solely on the product’s core features!) and get your product to market faster (who doesn’t want to see revenue faster?).
-For these reasons, embracing the MVP development process is a no-brainer for most startups.
+While your MVP might not reap all these benefits, even a few can significantly reduce development costs and accelerate time-to-market.
+For these reasons, embracing the MVP development process is often a smart choice for startups.

 MVP vs proof of concept vs prototype